The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking

-The remainder of this paper is structured as follows: Section \ref{sec: measuring resemblance} formalizes the problem, introducing the PRS as an alternative discrepancy measure with a brief discussion of related methods.
-Section \ref{sec: PRS properties} outlines the statistical properties of the PRS, while Section \ref{sec:framework} details the derivation of sample-size dependent decision boundaries (critical values).
-Section \ref{sec:implementation} contains a practical guide to implementing the PRS, also giving a flowchart for its application.
-Section \ref{sec:PRS simulation} presents a comprehensive simulation study, and Section \ref{Application} applies the PRS to real-world data, comparing it with the widely used PSI and other measures.
+This remainder of the paper is structured as follows: Section \ref{sec: measuring resemblance} formalizes the problem, introducing the PRS as an alternative discrepancy measure with a brief discussion of related methods.
+Section \ref{sec: PRS properties} outlines the statistical properties of the PRS, while Section \ref{sec:framework} derives the sample-size dependent decision boundaries (critical values).
+Section \ref{sec:implementation} contains a practical guide to implementing the PRS, including a flowchart for application.
+Section \ref{sec:PRS simulation} presents a comprehensive simulation study, and Section \ref{Application} applies the PRS to real-world data, comparing it with the widely used PSI and discrete Kolmogorov-Smirnov (KS) statistic.
 Finally, Section \ref{sec:Conclusion} summarizes key contributions and suggests directions for future research.